We have a strong, professional and highly-talented team of guides and staff at Wild Bear Lodge

-Sage is an enthusiastic naturalist and much else besides.
+Sage is an enthusiastic naturalist.
 She joined the Wild Bear Lodge team in 2017, and is passionate about animals.
 Her enthusiasm for the natural world shines through in her guiding.

-Sage has a diploma in Recreation, Fish and Wildlife and she is also a trained and experienced bear guide.
+Sage has a diploma in Recreation, Fish and Wildlife and a degree in Biology.
+She is currently working on her MSc/PhD.
+She is also a trained and experienced bear guide.
 She speaks French.
 Originally from Ontario, Sage has been living in the area for several years and considers herself a local.

 Sage is a certified Swiftwater Rescue Technician, a Level 3 animal tracker, a wilderness first responder, a Level 2 bear-viewing guide and is trained in driving ATVs, UTVs, and off-road vehicles.

 Graham – Bookings Manager/Guide